Skip to main content

 We've seen that display.
 Electoral wards are not historic areas and local historians really do need to be mindful of that fact.

-The answer to your question regarding the Roman villa is no. The Roman villa was found on the site of King's Hedges School, which is not part of the historical King's Hedges area.
-Historically, King's Hedges was an area of fifty eight acres, and is now north of the guided busway.
+The answer to your questions regarding the Roman villa and King's Hedges Road is no. The Roman villa was found on the site of King's Hedges School, which is not part of the historic King's Hedges acres.
+Historically, King's Hedges was simply a named property, a farm, of fifty eight acres, and is now north of the guided busway.
+It was never a district.

-The Arbury or Harborough Meadows details superimposed on our 1900 map.
+The Arbury or Harborough Meadows and Furlongs superimposed on our 1904 map.
 The names were a variation on each other, interchangeable, and derived from the earthwork which was a visible landscape feature for over two thousand years.
-Ring Fort Road at Orchard Park (originally Arbury Park) has preserved the outline of the ancient earthwork.
+Ring Fort Road at Orchard Park (originally Arbury Park and Arbury Camp Farm before that) has preserved part of the outline of the ancient earthwork.

 'Cambridge Evening News', 1969: the Roman villa and much earlier finds in a North Arbury barley field.
 The road built on the site is called Northfield Avenue.
 Click on image for readable view.